joe42/CloudFusion/README.rst

 This assumes that you saved the configuration file as **db.ini** to your home directory.
 If you simply copied the configuration file as suggested, replace **db.ini** with the respective file; i.e. **Sugarsync.ini** or **Dropbox.ini**.
+If the login process is not yet fully automatized, as with Google Drive, a browser will open, and you have to allow CloudFusion access to your account manually.

 Enjoy accessing your files in the directory **mnt/data**.